 Centre for Research on Ageing and Gender

-The Centre for Research on Ageing and Gender (CRAG) is an established research centre within the Department of Sociology at the University of Surrey, which builds on the research reputation of members of the Department in this area.
+The Centre for Research on Ageing and Gender (CRAG) is an internationally-renowned research centre within the Department of Sociology at the University of Surrey, which builds on the research reputation of members of the Department.